 Bill Traylor was the first outsider artist I happened upon, and still probably my favorite.
 Born into slavery in Alabama in 1853, he didn’t start painting until he was 85.

-Henry Darger – Oh my goodness.
-You haven’t lived until you’ve been to a Henry Darger exhibit, slowly becoming more and more uncomfortable with each work you look at.
-Uncomfortable in a fascinated way, of course.
+Henry Darger – You haven’t lived until you’ve been to a Henry Darger exhibit, slowly becoming more and more uncomfortable with each work you look at.
+In a car-wreck kind of way, of course.

-Darger’s work was discovered by his landlord right before his death, and he had worked as a janitor.
+Darger’s work was discovered by his landlord right before his death, after a tumultuous and solitary life.
 His art and accompanying 15,000 page manuscript described a dystopian world where mixed-gender children abounded.

 I previously featured the art of Emily Kame Kngwarreye, who was a new discovery for me, here, and despite her lack of training and contact with the art world, her work is so modern and lovely.